MassimilianoBiancucci/OOP-project/README.md

                             {
                                 "field" : "errors",
                                 "type" : "JsonArray",
-                                "description": "An array of errors passed directly from the Twitter API, see the Twitter API V2 documentation for further details.", }
+                                "description": "An array of errors passed directly from the Twitter API, see the Twitter API V2 documentation for further details."
+                            }
                         ]
                     }